halaxa/json-machine/README.md

     // ... gigabytes follow ...
 }
 ```
-Get the single value of `lastModified` key like this:
+Get the scalar value of `lastModified` key like this:
 ```php
 <?php